Fact Sheet 506

 Hepatitis means an inflammation, or swelling, of the liver.
 Viruses can cause hepatitis.
 Alcohol, drugs (including prescription medications), or poisons can also cause hepatitis.
 So can opportunistic infections such as Mycobacterium Avium Complex (MAC, see fact sheet 514) or Cytomegalovirus (CMV, see fact sheet 504).

 Hepatitis is a very common disease.
 It can affect people even if their immune systems are healthy.
-Hepatitis can lead to scarring (cirrhosis) of the liver and liver failure, which can be fatal.
+Hepatitis can lead to serious scarring (cirrhosis) of the liver and liver failure, which can be fatal.

-Are both acute diseases.
-They are spread by contact with fecal matter, either directly or through food that was handled by someone with contaminated hands.
+Hepatitis A and E are both acute infections.
+They are spread by contact with fecal matter, either directly or from water that has sewage in it, or through food handled by someone with contaminated hands.
+HAV can also be transmitted sexually, particularly during activities such as rimming.
 Hep A and Hep E do not cause chronic illness.
+A vaccine can prevent HAV infection.

-There are no effective treatments for hepatitis A and E, but they usually only last a couple of weeks.
-Interferon-alpha and two drugs used against HIV -lamivudine (3TC) and emtricitabine (FTC) - help treat hepatitis B and D. In September 2002, adefovir dipivoxil (Hepsera®) was approved in the US to treat Hepatitis B. Fact sheet 507 has more information on drug treatments for hepatitis C. Some newer drugs being tested against HIV might also help fight hepatitis B, C, and D.
+There are no treatments for hepatitis A and E, but they usually only last a couple of weeks.
+Three drugs used to treat HIV: lamivudine (3TC), tenofovir (TDF) and emtricitabine (FTC) – also help treat hepatitis B and D. Adefovir (Hepsera) and tenofovir (Viread) are approved in the US to treat hepatitis B.

 Hepatitis caused by alcohol, drugs, or poisons leads to the same symptoms as viral hepatitis.
 In these cases, the liver is not damaged by a viral infection.
 The job of the liver is to break down many substances in the blood, and it can get overloaded.
 Some medications used to fight AIDS or related diseases can cause hepatitis.
-So can the common painkiller, acetaminophen (Tylenol®).
+So can the common painkiller, acetaminophen.

 The best treatment for these types of hepatitis is to stop using alcohol or the drugs that are irritating the liver.